mwtoews/pestpp/README.md

 All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "bin" folder.
 Windows users with older OS versions should use the ``bin/iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue

 ## Recent Updates
+<b> update 29 August 2018 </b>: ``pestpp-ies`` now includes a multi-threaded localization (using a combination of local analysis and observation covariance tapering) solver (as of v 4.1.5) as well as other optimizations to improve the speed of calculating par-by-par localization.
+The number of threads is controlled through the ``++ies_num_threads`` argument

 <b> update 5 August 2018 </b>: Welcome to the active fork of ``pestpp-ies``, ``pestpp-opt``, and ``pestpp-swp``.
 I strive to actively support users, so please raise issues related to these codes as needed.
 I will also try to support ``pestpp`` users as best I can although this code is a lower priority for me.